 All submitted applications will be kept confidential, except as necessary for our evaluation or to comply with any applicable laws.
 Successfully funded proposals may be made publicly available and/or shared with other grantees or collaborators.
-Unfunded proposals will remain confidential; however, information from unfunded projects, including software project metrics and types of organizations that applied for funding, may be made publicly available in aggregate form.
+Unfunded proposals will remain confidential.
+However, information on project metrics and types of organizations who have applied for funding may be made publicly available in aggregate form.
 Application materials will not be returned to applicants.

-CONTACT
+RFA CONTACT

-For administrative and programmatic inquiries, or other questions pertaining to this Request for Applications, please contact sciencegrants@chanzuckerberg.com.
+For administrative and programmatic inquiries, or other questions pertaining to this RFA, please contact sciencegrants@chanzuckerberg.com.

-Chan Zuckerberg Initiative
+Chan Zuckerberg Initiative %

-APPLICATION INSTRUCTIONS Essential Open Source Software for Science (EOSS): Cycle 2
+APPLICATION INSTRUCTIONS Essential Open Source Software for Science (EOSS)